tryVital/docs/docs/sdks/Android.md

 ## 3. Initial Setup

-To use our SDK, start by setting up `VitalNetworkClient`:
+To use our SDK, start by setting up `VitalClient`:

 Rest of the docs coming soon... :rocket: